From the winner of the 2011 Man Booker Prize for Fiction comes a magnificent portrait of youth and growing up.

 Only registered users can recommend books.
 Please use the buttons below to either create a new account, or sign-in to an existing account.

-Julian Barnes is the author of eleven novels, including Metroland, Flaubert's Parrot and Arthur & George.
-His most recent novel, The Sense of an Ending,won the 2011 Man Booker Prize for Fiction.
+Julian Barnes is the author of eleven novels, including The Sense of an Ending, which won the 2011 Man Booker Prize for Fiction.
 He has also written three books of short stories, Cross Channel, The Lemon Table and Pulse; and three collections of journalism, Letters from London, Something to Declare and The Pedant in the Kitchen.
-His latest book, Levels of Life, was published in 2013 and was a Sunday Times Number Onebestseller.
-His work has been translated into more than thirty languages.
-In France he is the only writer to have won both the Prix Médicis (for Flaubert's Parrot) and the Prix Femina (for Talking it Over).
-In 2004 he received the Austrian State Prize for European Literature, and in 2011 he was awarded the David Cohen Prize for Literature.
+His latest book, Levels of Life was a Sunday Times Number Onebestseller.
 He lives in London.